CreativeCodeBerlin/FrequentlyAsked/README.md

 This depends a lot on what you want to do, but it also doesn't matter as much as most people think.
 The basic principles of programming are transferable between most languages, and you'll likely try a few different tools before settling on the one that works for you.
 If you're not sure how to decide and you just want to start somewhere, [p5.js](https://p5js.org) is a great choice.
 For younger artists, [Scratch](https://scratch.mit.edu/) is a perfect way to get into coding.

 ### “I want to learn shaders, what should I do?"
-For an easy way in, try (The Book of Shaders)[https://thebookofshaders.com] by Patricio Gonzalez Vivo and Jen Lowe.
-For inspiration, have a look at what people make on (Shadertoy)[https://www.shadertoy.com/].
+For an easy way in, try [The Book of Shaders](https://thebookofshaders.com) by Patricio Gonzalez Vivo and Jen Lowe.
+For inspiration, have a look at what people make on [Shadertoy](https://www.shadertoy.com/).
 Keywords: HLSL, GLSL, RayMarching, Metal(iOS)
 Tools: Shadertoy, openFrameworks

 ### “How can I use music or my microphone to make things move on screen?”
 One fun way to get into creative coding is to make something audio-reactive.
-For example (bouncing a ball)[https://p5js.org/examples/sound-mic-input.html] based on the volume of your microphone input.
+For example [bouncing a ball](https://p5js.org/examples/sound-mic-input.html) based on the volume of your microphone input.
 Keywords: Audio-reactive visuals, Sound-visualisation, FFT

 ### ”I want to make things that people can interact with in a space”